Close Menu

 When should I start competing in BJJ?

 Competition is a very important part of training Jiu-jitsu, and it is as safe as any other sport.
-I believe that everyone training jiu-jitsu should start competing as white belts because it can be very good for their progress
+I believe that everyone training jiu-jitsu should start competing as white belts because it can be very good for their progress.

 The simple thing is that there will always be an excuse as to why it’s not the right time to compete, no matter how long you’ve been training.
 Of course, you can always delay competition until you become better, however, if you don’t compete early, it can be very difficult to start and get over the jitters once you advance to a higher belt.